bioinfo-pf-curie/mpiBWA/docs/README.md

 * [Input](#input): a reference genome in .map format, one or two fastq files trimmed or not
 * [Output](#output): a sam file

+If you decide to split by chromosom the output SAM file you give will contain the header, and for each chromosome of the header mpiBWA will yield a SAM file plus a discordant and a unmapped SAM files.

 ## Informatic resources

 ### Memory